New California rail plan pegs Central Valley line at $18.3B

 The report does not offer a revised analysis of the timeline and cost for the entire project, slated last year to cost $77 billion and be completed by 2033.
 However, it does show a cost increase of $1.8 billion to construction that's already underway to a total of $12.4 billion, roughly double initial projections.

-It's been more than a decade since California voters approved nearly $10 billion in bond funding for the project and its cost has steadily climbed since.
+It's been more than a decade since California voters approved nearly $10 billion in bond funding for the project.
+Its cost has steadily climbed since.

+Russ Fong, the project's outgoing chief financial officer, said the state will hire an outside train operator to avoid running afoul of the bond measure.
+Such a move is likely to prompt lawsuits.

-Republican Assemblyman Jim Patterson of Fresno, a critic of the project, said he's lost trust in commitments by rail officials.
+Republican Assemblyman Jim Patterson of Fresno, a critic of the project, said he has lost trust in commitments by rail officials.

 Newsom addressed the project's longstanding problems earlier this year.